Long time no see, friends! I’ve updated the shop with two mega-skeins of handspun BFL wool. Hope you like them!

-All three see a lot more use than my poor, neglected XL tapestry loom from Funum Studio.
+My poor, neglected XL tapestry loom from Funum Studio.

 I do, however, use my smaller tapestry looms quite a bit.
 I have the Tiny and Intermediate looms by Hokett, which both look like this (but in different sizes and woods):